 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with ADL's often correlates with successful rehabilitation.
+This indicates the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Jefferson Regional Medical CenterAcute Care Hospitals 1.83 miles away1600 West 40th Avenue Pine Bluff Arkansas 71603Voluntary non-profit - Private(870) 541-7100